-He has been invited to major festivals in Europe, Australia and United States, such as Folkest in Udine, Festival Parthenay (France – 1996), the Clusone Jazz Festival (1997), the Expo in Lisbon (1998), Festival Django Reinhardt in Samois (Francia 2000), Festival Sant Chartier (Francia 2000), Festival d’Ete di Québec (Canada – 2000), Harrison Festival (Canada 2003), Festival of Port Fairy e Blue Mountains (Australia – 2007), Accordeon festival (Vienna, 2005, 2007, 2009, 2011, 2013), Vancouver Island Musicfest (2014), Philarmonic (Lux, 2016), he has recorded close to 20 albums with various labels.
-As a guitarist, he embodies the fusion of mediterranean ethnic music with the phrasing and improvisation of gypsy swing.
+In almost 40 years of activity he has played on about two thousand stages, from clubs to festivals all over the world, such as Folkest in Udine, Festival Parthenay (France – 1996), Clusone Jazz Festival (1997), Expo in Lisbon (1998), Festival Django Reinhardt in Samois (France 2000), Festival de Sant Chartier (France 2000), Festival d’Ete in Québec (Canada – 2000), Harrison Festival (Canada 2003, 2014), Port Fairy and Blue Mountains Festivals (Australia – 2007), Accordeon festival (Vienna, 2005, 2007, 2009, 2011, 2013), Vancouver Island Musicfest (2014), Philarmonic (Lux, 2016) and many others.
+He has recorded around twenty-five CDs for various labels.
+His style blends the themes of Mediterranean ethnic music with the phrasing and improvisation of swing-manouche music, and has recently turned to song form.

-Giacomo Tosti – Giacomo Tosti was born in Perugia on 01.18.1972 and began studying the accordion in 1980 in the private school of M° Filippo Antonio Moretti, with whom he will become in 1989 a founding member of PERUGIA FISORCHESTRA.
+Giaocomo-tosti Giacomo Tosti – Giacomo Tosti was born in Perugia on 01.18.1972 and began studying the accordion in 1980 in the private school of M° Filippo Antonio Moretti, with whom he will become in 1989 a founding member of PERUGIA FISORCHESTRA.
 He participates very young to some national and international competitions for individual performers, achieving significant results and collaborates with Makondo formations, A.GI.MUS and the poet Vincenzo Costantino “Chinaski”.
 In October 2007 he was born Giacomo Tosti Giacobazzi “PROJECTANGO” quartet, The repertoire ranges from Tangonuevo to Latin Jazz, but also choro and traditional music of northern Argentina.

 Later he worked with Trasimeno Gospel Choir , Flaco Leo y su banda and Maurizio Geri Swingtet with whom, in addition to numerous recordings, is working on several tours.

-Nicola Vernuccio – Since fourty years on stage and in teaching, counting 37 published recordings, he is part of that generation of musicians who has taken part, during the ‘70/80 years, at the popular diffusion of jazz music in Italy.
+Nicola VernuccioNicola Vernuccio – Since fourty years on stage and in teaching, counting 37 published recordings, he is part of that generation of musicians who has taken part, during the ‘70/80 years, at the popular diffusion of jazz music in Italy.
 He was in many historical music ensembles of the tuscan jazz, co-founder of the C.A.M.
 (Musical Activities Center), where he directed courses of doublebass and collective music.
 He joined gigs and tours in the european festivals in different scopes: ballet, classical music, theatre, contemporary and ethnic music.

 He was founder of the Jazzartrio with Mattihas Schubert (ten. sax) and Stefano Bambini (drums) releasing the album “From Time To Time” for Splasch Records.
 In that fruitful period, he played in many vanguard and breaking ensembles experiencing also free music.